Green-Software-Foundation/if/README.md

 [![Watch the walk-through video](https://i3.ytimg.com/vi/R-6eDM8AsvY/maxresdefault.jpg)](https://youtu.be/GW37Qd4AQbU)

+## Join our mailing list

+We have a public mailing list at [if-community@greensoftware.foundation](https://groups.google.com/u/1/a/greensoftware.foundation/g/if-community).
+We send out weekly updates that explain what we've shipped, what we're working on and how you can get involved each week!

 ## Contributing

 To contribute to IF, please fork this repository and raise a pull request from your fork.

-You can check our issue board for issues tagged `help-wanted`.
-These are issues that are not currently, actively being worked on by the core team but are well-scoped enough for someone to pick up.
+You can check our issue board for issues.
+We mark some issues `core-only` if they are somehow sensitive and we want one of our core developers to handle it.
+Any other issues are open for the community to work on.
 We recommend commenting on the issue to start a chat with the core team, then start working on the issue when you have been assigned to it.
 This process helps to ensure your work is aligned with our roadmap and makes it much more likely that your changes will get merged compared to unsolicited PRs.

 Please read the full contribution guidelines at [if.greensoftware.foundation](https://if.greensoftware.foundation/Contributing)

-The same guidelines also apply to `if-docs`, `if-plugins` and `if-unofficial-plugins`.

 ## Bug reports